SelectQuoteLabs/SQComponents/notes/CardList.md

 The onListItemClick callback will return the whole listItem you passed to the component.
 This needs to be passed in each tab.
 You can then use the listItem.header or listItem objects directly.

 You must set the id property for each item in the listItems to be able to use the selected state with the organge border.
+You must also set the isSelectable prop to true in the tab you want to use it.

 Sample with custom width and height: